codac-team/codac/doc/doc/tutorial/01-basics/index.rst

       x[1] = Interval(0,10)                       # updates to [x]=[-1,3]×[0,10]

+.. admonition:: Technical documentation

+  For full details about ``Interval`` and ``IntervalVector`` objects, please read the :ref:`sec-manual-intervals` page of the user manual.

 .. admonition:: Exercise

-  1. In your new project, compute the following simple operations on intervals:
+  **A.1.** In your new project, compute and print the following simple operations on intervals:

   * :math:`[-2,4]\cdot[1,3]`
   * :math:`[-2,4]\sqcup[6,7]`